 For the fault location on power transmission lines, distance information from the relay to the fault location recorded by the digital distance relay can be applied to determine the fault location.
-However the information has a high estimation error, the manual finding way need to be applied for supporting on the whole power transmission line.
-Thus this method can not find and restore quickly and accurately the fault on transmission line as well as not have economical save.
-From the aforementioned issues, it can be necessarily recognized that the fault detection, identification and location on power transmission lines is an extremely important problem to bring a high effectiveness in power system operation.
+However, the information has a high estimation error, the manual finding way need to be applied for supporting on the whole power transmission line.
+Thus this method cannot find and restore quickly and accurately the fault on the transmission line as well as not have economical save.4 From the aforementioned issues, it can be necessarily recognized that the fault detection, identification and location on power transmission lines is an extremely important problem to bring a high effectiveness in power system operation.

-The studies on the fault location on power transmission lines can be mainly divided into two groups, including the impedance and travelling wave methods as shown in Figure 2.
-The impedance-based fault location methods have some advantages such as the simply integration into the central control unit of the power system5-8.
-However its disadvantage is the significant dependance on the fault resistance while the travelling wave-based methods have a high accuracy and does not depend on the fault resistance9-14.
+The studies on the fault location on power transmission lines can be mainly divided into two groups including the impedance and traveling wave methods as shown in Figure 2.
+The impedance-based fault location methods have some advantages such as the simply integration into the central control unit of power systems.5-8 However, its disadvantage is the significant dependence on the fault resistance while the traveling wave-based methods have a high accuracy and do not depend on the fault resistance.9-14

 Figure 2.
-Two main fault location methods.
+Two main fault location methods.3

-In the published work, the fault location based on travelling wave time-frequency characteristics was proposed to determine the fault location from a single end of the transmission line.
-The novel travelling wave-based fault location method for overhead power transmission lines which formed the complete theoretical analysis of the distortion phenomenon of travelling wave signal and the the improved travelling wave fault location method considering distortion phenomenon was studied in the publication.
-The fault locator based on the travelling wave method for high impedance events was implemented for the Brazilian transmission companies.
-The frequency-dependent characteristics of high-voltage alternating current (HVAC) transmission lines was researched to propose a travelling wave-based fault location system.
-As a result, the paper focuses on the fault location methods based on travelling wave.

-Two main travelling wave-based fault location methods consist of the single- and double- ended methods.
-For single-ended methods, voltage and current waves measured and recorded at on end of the transmission line will be used to determine for fault location.
-For double-ended methods, both of voltage and current waves measured and recorded at two ends of the transmission line will applied in the fault location system, therefore the measurement data need to be synchronized17-20.
-A wavelet transform (WT) is the decomposition of a signal into a set of basis functions consisting of contractions, expansions, and translation of a mother wavelet.
-Wavelet transforms are mathematical tools for analyzing data where features vary over different time-frequency scales, therefore they have been widely applied in many travelling wave-based fault location systems on power transmission lines.
+In the published work11, the fault location based on traveling wave time-frequency characteristics was proposed to determine the fault location from a single end of the transmission line.
+The novel traveling wave-based fault location method for overhead power transmission lines which formed the complete theoretical analysis of the distortion phenomenon of traveling wave signal and the improved traveling wave fault location method considering distortion phenomenon was studied in the publication.12 The fault locator based on the traveling wave method for high impedance events was implemented for the Brazilian transmission companies.13 The frequency-dependent characteristics of high-voltage alternating current (HVAC) transmission lines was researched to propose a traveling wave-based fault location system.14 As a result, the paper focuses on the fault location methods based on traveling wave.
+The hybrid method based on wavelet transform, GoogLeNet, convolutional neural network, and probabilistic neural network was proposed to identify, classify, and locate faults on transmission lines.^{15, 16} double- ended methods.
+For single-ended methods, voltage and current waves measured and recorded at the single end of the transmission line will be used to determine for fault location.^{17, 18} For double-ended methods, both of voltage and current waves measured and recorded at two ends of the transmission line will be applied in the fault location system, therefore the measurement data need to be synchronized.19-22 A wavelet transform (WT) is the decomposition of a signal into a set of basis functions consisting of contraction, expansion, and translation of a mother wavelet.
+Wavelet transforms are mathematical tools for analyzing data where features vary over different time-frequency scales, therefore they have been widely applied in many traveling wave-based fault location systems on power transmission lines.^{23, 24}